juliendenize/Video-Games-Ontology/MIRO report.md

 ### D.1 Knowledge acquisition methodology

+Personnal general knowledge acquired through 15+ years of gaming and structured into an ontology through the coursework

 |  | Specification |
 |---|---|
 | **Description:** | How the knowledge in the ontology was gathered, sorted, verified, etc. |